 If you want to watch football in Cebu, but don’t know where to watch it, here is everything you need to know.
 There are several bars in Cebu where you can watch every football game and meet other expats, which I will tell you about in more detail further down.
-Evidently this blog post will be useful for anyone who wants to watch the World Cup in Cebu, but also for the 2014/2015 Premier League season which starts in August.
+Evidently this blog post will be useful for anyone who wants to watch the English Premier League along with any other international tournaments or leagues.

 For the purposes of this article, football refers to what my American and Filipino readers would commonly know as “soccer” – the game where you use your foot to kick a ball, as opposed to the sport where you carry an egg with your hand…